Marketing Is an Investment

 What this means if this number increases: It shows the role of marketing in influencing the acquisition of new customers.
 Ideally, it should be over 70%.

-They key is to incorporate an automated way for incorporating essential sales metrics to mitigate the risk of its forecast.
+The key is to incorporate an automated way of incorporating essential sales metrics to mitigate the risk of its forecast.
 Doing so can help you conduct practical calculations and measure business growth over months, quarters, and even years.

 At ORM we specialize in sales and marketing analytics.
 Specifically, we help our customers align their sales and marketing teams to revenue goals.
 If you have any questions or would like to know how we can help you automate these metrics, please let us know at email@example.com.

 Want to see how you can apply these insights to your business?Book a Free Consultation with the Author

 With over a decade of experience with advanced technologies, Pete leads both the Sales and Marketing teams at ORM Technologies.
 Previously, as the VP of Engineering, he led the technical development of ORM's advanced analytics and optimization solutions.